-(1) The licensed practical nurse has completed a program of study on the transfusion of blood products that included supervised clinical practice acquired through a pre-licensure nursing education program or a continuing education program;
+(1) The licensed practical nurse completed an education program on the transfusion of blood products, including supervised clinical practice, acquired through a pre-licensure nursing education program or other forms of continuing education;

-- (2) The licensed practical nurse demonstrates clinical competence in the administration of the specific type of blood product to be administered; - (3) The client to be administered the blood product is twelve years of age or older; - (4) The blood product will be administered to a client in a hospital licensed pursuant to SDCL chapter 34-12; and - (5) The licensed practical nurse is directly supervised during the administration of the blood product, according to § 20:48:04:01.03.
+(2) The licensed practical nurse demonstrates clinical competence in the administration of the specific type of blood product to be administered;

+(3) The client to be administered the blood product is at least 12 years of age;

+(4) The blood product will be administered to a client in a hospital licensed pursuant to SDCL 34-12; and

+(5) The licensed practical nurse is directly supervised during the administration of the blood product, according to

-General Authority: 36-9-21(3).
+General Authority: 36-9-21.

-Law Implemented: SDCL 36-9-3(7), 36-9-4.1(1).
+Law Implemented: SDCL 36-9-3(7), 36-9-4, 36-9-4.1.

 20:48:04:07.
-Intravenous therapy functions which Tasks that may not be performed by licensed practical nurses.
+Intravenous therapy functions-Tasks which may not be performed by licensed practical nurses.
 A licensed practical nurse may not perform the following intravenous therapy functions:

-- (1)Administration of medications by direct intravenous push or bolus route;
+(1) Administration of medications by direct intravenous push or bolus route;

-- (2) Administration of blood or blood products, fat emulsions, total parenteral nutrition, or chemotherapy;
+(2) Administration of blood or blood products, fat emulsions, total parenteral nutrition, or chemotherapy;

-- (3) Administration of any medications by intravenous route not authorized by § 20:48:04:06 Administer the following intravenous therapy fluids, medications, agents, or drug classifications:
+(3) Administration of any medications by intravenous route not authorized by § 20:48:04:06 administer the following intravenous therapy fluids, medications, agents, or drug classifications:

 - (a) Antiarrhythmics;

 - (b) Antineoplastic chemotherapy;

 - (c) Biologics, including immunotherapy;

 - (d) Fibrinolytics;

 - (e) Immunoglobulins;

-- (f) Investigative or experimental;
+- (f) Investigative, including experimental;

 - (g) Oxytocics;

 - (h) Paralytics;

 - (i) Thrombolytics;

-- (j) Tocolytics; or
+- (j) Tocolytics; and

 - (k) Vasoactives;

-- (2) Titrate medications that require continuous assessments to determine the dosage of medication or agent;
+- (2) Titrate intravenous dosages of medications or agents;

-(3) Administer medications for the purpose of inducing moderate sedation, a drug-induced depression of consciousness during which a client is capable of responding to verbal commands;
+- (3) Administer medications for the purpose of inducing moderate sedation, deep sedation, or general anesthesia;

-(4) Administer medications for the purpose of inducing deep sedation, a drug-induced loss of consciousness where the client may not be easily aroused and interventions to maintain a patent airway may be needed;

-(5) Administer medications for the purpose of inducing general anesthesia, a drug-induced loss of consciousness where the client is not arousable, and interventions are required to maintain a patent airway;

-(6) Administer fluids, medication, or agents via an epidural, intrathecal, intraosseous, umbilical, or ventricular reservoir;
+- (4) Administer fluids, medication, or agents via an epidural, intrathecal, intraosseous, umbilical, or ventricular reservoir;

-or
+- and

-(7) Insert or remove a midline intravenous catheter, peripherally inserted central line catheter, or other type of central line catheter.
+(5) Insert or remove midline intravenous catheter, peripherally inserted central line catheter, or other type of central line catheter.